 To have and to hold… not according to the Supreme Court.

-In a landmark decision that’s set to shape financial settlements for years to come, the Supreme Court has redefined the limits of what counts as matrimonial property in divorce proceedings.
+In a landmark decision that’s set to shape financial settlements for years to come, the Supreme Court scrutinised what constitutes matrimonial property in divorce proceedings.

 The case centred on a husband who had transferred approximately £77 million to his wife during the marriage.
 Despite the scale of the transfer, the Court ruled that the assets remained non-matrimonial and therefore not subject to the sharing principle typically applied in divorce settlements.